 This course examines in detail how to go about ministry.
 Areas of study include pastoral ethics and etiquette, church finances and stewardship, resolving church issues, church constitutions and policies, developing vision and strategic planning skills, and shaping a philosophy of ministry which can be utilized in ministering to the needs of God's people.
-How to do weddings, funerals, administer the ordinances, church discipline, and visitation and hospital protocol will be studied.
+How to officiate weddings and funerals, administer the ordinances, implement church discipline, and follow visitation and hospital protocol will be studied.